digitallawyer/openlegaldictionary/_definitions/distractio.md

 ---
 title: Distractio
 permalink: "/definitions/distractio.html"
-body: Lat In the civil law.
+body: Lat in the civil law.
 A separation or division Into parts; also an alienation or sale.
 Sometimes applled to the act of a guardian In appropriating the prop-erty of his ward
 published_at: '2018-07-07'